thosgood/this-weeks-finds/markdown/101-151/week147.md

 Now in the paper, Jim and I go on to talk about how all these ideas can be put to use to give a nice explanation of the combinatorics of Feynman diagrams.
-But I don\'t want to explain all that stuff here - then you wouldn\'t need to read the paper!
+But I don't want to explain all that stuff here - then you wouldn't need to read the paper!
 Instead, I just want to point out something mysterious about homotopy cardinality.

 Homotopy cardinality is formally very similar to Euler characteristic.